*Updated February 3, 2020

 Still, some students choose to use the campus bookstore because they believe it’s easier.
 The reality is that it’s just as easy to shop online where you can get the best prices and have the books delivered straight to your dorm or student housing.

 2. Don’t be loyal to one bookseller

-So you had a great experience with that one bookseller that got you that awesome deal on that overpriced biology textbook.
-And so you should buy all of your books from them, right?
+You had a great experience with that one bookseller that got you that awesome deal on that overpriced biology textbook.
+And so, you should buy all of your books from them, right?

 It’s all about supply and demand.
 No one bookseller dominates the market when it comes to the cheapest option.
 In fact, textbook prices change every day and the vendor offering the cheapest book also varies daily.

 For example, in our sample search above, we looked at each of the book providers to see who had the cheapest price for 10 different books on 3 different dates — the beginning, middle, and end of the semester.
 As can be seen in the graph, the cheapest book provider varied greatly throughout the semester.
 No single book provider was the cheapest on more than half of the books on any of the dates.